gto76/wfdl/README.md

 ### Description
 Watch is defined with following Python data structures: List, Dictionary and Set.
 On top level is a list that contains two elements.
-First one is a dictionary of variables, that defines name, value pairs.
+First one is a dictionary of variables, that defines name-value pairs.
 ```python
   {"a_len": 2, "a_width": 0.5, "b_off": 2, "b_len": 23,
    "c_diameter": 3},